 Despite the name mutton bird, the taste of the meat has been described as a combination of bacon and smoked fish with a big dollop of fat.
 I ate my share as a child, but it has been so long since I tasted one that I don’t l feel qualified to comment.

-This year the decision might be taken out of the hands of humans as there is the mysterious shortage of the adult birds arriving from Alaska.
-Many of those who have managed the epic journey have been underweight and too weak to breed.
+In 2019 the decision about continuing to harvest the birds was almost taken out of the hands of humans.
+There was a mysterious shortage of the adult birds arriving from Alaska.
+Many of those which did manage the epic journey were underweight and too weak to produce chicks.
 Here is an article published on the subject in the Tasmanian paper, THE ADVOCATE

 If you enjoyed this story, you might like another ‘foody’ one about scones.